The Best of Everything

 June 29.
 Joan finishes work on The Caretakers.

 July 6.
-Joan signs her book Portrait of Joan from 2:30 to 3:30pm at the May Company Wilshire in Los Angeles.
+Joan's Doubleday autobiography Portrait of Joan is officially released.
+Joan signs the book from 2:30 to 3:30pm at the May Company Wilshire in Los Angeles.

 July 12.
 Joan appears on Your First Impression.